Last update: April 17, 2016

 Tmax | 1 | hours |

-T1/2 | 1,5 | hours |
+T½ | 1.5 | hours |

-Write to us at elactancia.org@gmail.com
+Write us at elactancia.org@gmail.com

-e-lactancia is a resource recommended by Academy of Breastfeeding Medicine from United States of America
+e-lactancia is a resource recommended by Academy of Breastfeeding Medicine - 2015 of United States of America

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

 A Calcium channel blocker with spasmolytic activity on the intestine and antimuscarinic effects.
+It is used for the symptomatic treatment of irritable bowel syndrome (IBS) and functional disorders of the biliary tract.
+Oral administration.

 At latest update no published data were found on excretion into breast milk.

-Pharmacokinetic data (moderately high molecular weight and high protein binding) make unlikely the passage into milk in significant amounts.
+Its pharmacokinetic data (moderately high molecular weight and high protein binding) make unlikely the passage into milk in significant amounts.

-Its low oral bioavailability hinders its passage into infant's plasma from ingested milk, except in preterm infants and immediate neonatal period, since they may exhibit an increased intestinal permeability.
+Its very low oral bioavailability hinders its passage into infant's plasma from ingested milk, except in preterm infants and immediate neonatal period, since they may exhibit an increased intestinal permeability.